tetratelabs/qcon-labs/docs/install.md

 The output should indicate that the version is {{istio.version}}.

+!!! tip "Turn on command completion for `istioctl`"

+    1. Create the folder to contain completion scripts:

+        ```shell
+        mkdir -p ~/.local/share/bash-completion/completions
+        ```

+    1. Generate the completion script:

+        ```shell
+        istioctl completion bash > .local/share/bash-completion/completions/istioctl
+        ```

+    1. Open a new shell to activate completion.

+    This small investment will pay for itself in the course of this workshop.

 With the CLI installed, proceed to install Istio to Kubernetes.

 ## Pre-check